 Marshall stated that he had discussed the investments with Green/Hornberger when reviewing the draft audit with them.
 Green shared the recent investment policy statement change adopted by the Finance/Audit Committee and Boards which gave the investment advisor flexibility to increase the exposure for stocks/bonds.
 Marshall pointed out at that time and wanted to underscore with the Committee that he finds the organization to have a lot of money in stocks and bonds in relation to total assets.
 This is fine when the markets are up but creates a lot of exposure and potential loss if markets decline.
-The gains, both realized (from sales) and unrealized gains (from holding securities that have gone up in value but you haven't sold yet) can really help the bottom line of the organizations do if the markets go down?
+The gains, both realized (from sales) and unrealized gains (from holding securities that have gone up in value but you haven't sold yet) can really help the bottom line of the organization and actually become part of the budgeted revenues.
+The problem is what will the organizations do if the markets go down?
 A ten percent drop in the markets would translate into a \$250,000+ loss, whether realized (sold) or just the value of holding the securities (unrealized).